 The eighth annual benefit, themed “Hat-ti- tude and Diamonds,” was staged April 16, 2016 at the Pasadena Hilton and drew nearly 300 fans.
 The event raised over $30,000 and two $1,500 scholarships were awarded to PUSD graduates.

-In 2017 PACEF will hold its Hat-ti- tude with At-ti- tude benefit at the Hilton and expects to reach its $250,000 goal.
-In celebration and thankfulness to our generous donors, the PACEF will award two $5,000 scholarships to PUSD graduates.
+In 2017 PACEF held its Hat-ti- tude with At-ti- tude benefit at the Hilton and reached its $250,000 goal.
+In celebration and thankfulness to our generous donors, the PACEF awarded two $5,000 scholarships to PUSD graduates.

 In 2018, “A Decade of Hat-ti-tude With Gratitude”, co-chaired by Jeane Ward and Deborah Williams was a memorable affair that marked a series of milestones.
 First, it was the 10 year anniversary of the scholarship luncheon and fashion show.
 Second, it was another year in which PACEF was able to award two scholarships at $5000 each.
 And finally, it was a year in which we honored a founding member and guiding force of PACEF, Dr. Floraline I. Stevens who passed away earlier in the year.

 As we move into the future, we look forward to successful fundraising events, the continued growth of our endowment fund, ever increasing sponsors and legacy donor and most importantly, our ability to award more and larger scholarships to deserving underserved students in the Pasadena-Altadena community.